AnLeDro/Holistic_Immobilisation/model.md

 ## Root Objects

 ### Holistic_immobilisation_method
-Description: Specification for immobilised enzyme processes, including upstream, downstream, immobilisation and catalysis.
+Description: Specifications for immobilised enzyme processes, including upstream, downstream, immobilisation and catalysis.
+Each category inlcudes a section to include key performance indicators describing each of the single process phases.
+Meta key performance indicators will be calculated accordingly, to allow fast and easy comparison between different processes.

 - enzyme
   - Type: Enzyme